eaasi/user-handbook/source/guide/details.rst

   "Allowed Number of Instances" is set by default to "unlimited", allowing an unlimited number of concurrent emulation sessions.
 Future updates will allow editing of this field to limit simultaneous sessions using that resource.

 .. note::
-  "Is Operating System" is currently a descriptive distinction but will be important information to communicate to emulators in planned EaaSI workflows.
-The EaaSI team recommends setting this accurately and choosing a relevant OS preset for the future.
+  "Is Operating System" is currently a descriptive distinction but will be important information to communicate to emulators in planned EAASI workflows.
+The EAASI team recommends setting this accurately and choosing a relevant OS preset for the future.

 .. image:: ../images/software_properties.png